dylanbrandtner/CarND-Advanced-Lane-Lines-P4/README.md

 I used a combination of thresholds to generate a binary image.
 I went through two stages of tuning for these thresholds, but my first attempt based on this test image used the following:
 * Sobel gradients on a greyscaled image:
 	* A Sobel gradient in the x direction with thresholds of 20 to 100
-	* A directional threshold with a sobel kernel size of 15, and thresholds of 0.5 and 1.3
+	* A directional threshold with a Sobel kernel size of 15, and thresholds of 0.5 and 1.3
 * Channel selections on an HLS converted image:
 	* A Hue channel max of 30
 	* A Saturation channel minimum of 100